Government and Public Services

 The level of competition for all entry level development programmes will be high, and will include internal candidates seeking to boost their career development alongside students and recent graduates.

-Different graduate programmes are likely to have their own recruitment processes, however, many of these mirror or reflect elements of the Fast Stream recruitment.
-For this reason, we have retained the following advice on the Fast Stream processes as a proxy and an example of what candidates are likely to face during most public sector applications.
+Different graduate programmes are likely to have their own recruitment processes.
+However, many of these mirror or reflect elements of the Fast Stream recruitment.
 More detailed information is still available on the Fast Stream website, and includes a lot of specific detail through the Fast Stream FAQs.

 Sector information and insight

-For an accessible and helpful commentary that examines the duties, responsibilities and working practices of officials, we recommend Understanding the Civil Service, one of a number of sites created by a retired senior civil servant, Martin Stanley: you can also follow Martin on Twitter @ukcivilservant.
-Martin's other related sites are:
+For an accessible and helpful commentary that examines the duties, responsibilities and working practices of officials, we recommend Understanding the Civil Service, one of a number of sites created by a retired senior civil servant, Martin Stanley.

 Sector vacancies